The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Introduction

-Given these insights and the limitations of existing methods, we propose \textbf{IVO} (\textbf{I}nitial Latent \textbf{V}ariant \textbf{O}ptimization), a simple yet powerful attack framework that reactivates dormant memories by reconstructing the broken mappings.
-Unlike prior work that relies on prompt engineering \cite{tsai2023ring,chin2023prompting4debugging}, IVO uses optimized initial latent variables as triggers, operating directly in the latent space where unlearning paradigm has less influence.
-This enables more effective and semantically consistent memory reactivation, and makes IVO applicable across both text-to-image and image-to-image generation settings (see Fig.~\ref{introduction}).
-Specifically, IVO contains three stages: (1) \textit{Image Inversion} uses DDIM inversion to map NSFW images into latent space and takes them as the initial latent variables.
-This provides a strong, directionally aligned starting point that enables faster convergence in the broader latent space.
-(2) \textit{Adversarial Optimization} refines these latents via a dual-loss objective.
-A distribution matching loss (DML) aligns the noise distribution of the unlearned DM with that of a standard DM, effectively reconstructing the broken symbol-to-knowledge mapping.
-A direction calibration loss (DCL) steers the generation toward NSFW content, ensuring semantic fidelity.
-(3) \textit{Reused Attack} stores successful latents in a pool and reuses them during subsequent attacks, reducing the heavy computational burden for repeated optimization.
-In the latent pool, multiple stored latents complement each other across the solution space, improving attack success and robustness.
-By operating in the latent space and reusing proven successful cases, IVO efficiently reactivate unsafe dormant memories with high semantic fidelity.
-While IVO is primarily designed for white-box evaluation of downloaded models, which provides insights for defense design, we also extend IVO to black-box scenario.
-Experiments exhibit that despite its simplicity, IVO achieves over 70\% ASR on most unlearned DMs, revealing flaws in existing defensive methods and underscoring the need for further improvements.
-Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \item We reveal that most unlearning methods are largely an illusion of "forgetting".
-They partially disrupt the symbol-to-knowledge mapping, while leaving knowledge intact as \textbf{dormant memories}.
-We further show that distributional discrepancy correlates with the strength of unlearning, inspires us that reducing this divergence can facilitate the complete reactivation of dormant memories. \item We propose IVO, a novel attack framework that reactivates unsafe dormant memories by optimizing initial latent variables in the image latent space, bypassing unlearning defenses while preserving semantic consistency. \item Extensive experiments validate the effectiveness of IVO across 8 popular unlearning methods, various datasets and scenarios, showing superior ASR and semantic consistency compared to baselines.
+Given these insights, we propose \textbf{IVO} (\textbf{I}nitial Latent \textbf{V}ariant \textbf{O}ptimization), an attack framework that assesses adversarial robustness of unlearned DMs.
+Unlike prior work that relies on prompt engineering \cite{tsai2024ring, chin2024prompting4debugging}, IVO uses initial latent variables as triggers, operating directly in the image latent space where unlearning paradigm has less influence.
+This enables more effective and semantically consistent concept reactivation.
+Specifically, IVO firstly uses DDIM inversion to map a reference image into latent space and takes it as the initial latent variable.
+This provides a both directionally and semantically aligned starting point that enables faster convergence in the broad optimization space.
+This latent is refined via a dual-loss objective.
+A distribution matching loss (DML) aligns the noise distribution of the unlearned DM with that of a vanilla DM, effectively reconstructing the broken symbol-to-knowledge mapping.
+A direction calibration loss (DCL) strictly anchor the optimization toward the semantic manifold of the erased concept to avoid semantic drift.
+IVO stores successful latents in a pool and reuses them during subsequent attacks, reducing the heavy computational burden.
+To reveal flaws in existing unlearning methods and verify the effectiveness of IVO, we conduct comprehensive evaluation on eleven widely used unlearning methods across three representative concept scenarios.
+IVO achieves superior attack performance and semantic fidelity in terms of baselines.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=10pt] \item We theoretically interpret the fundamental cause of the illusion of ``forgetting'' phenomenon.
+It is because most unlearning methods only partially disrupt \textit{the symbol-to-knowledge mapping}, while leaving knowledge intact as \textbf{dormant memories}. \item We first demonstrate that distributional discrepancy positively correlates with unlearning strength.
+Inspired by this finding, we propose IVO, a novel attack framework that allows unlearned DMs to generate erased concepts by optimizing initial latent variables. \item Extensive experiments thoroughly validate the effectiveness of IVO involving 11 popular unlearning methods across 3 representative scenarios.
+IVO shows superior attack performance and semantic consistency compared to attack baselines. \end{itemize}